ohughes1207/Academic_Projects/README.md

 ## 2021 FERRE Undergraduate Project

-The goal of my third year project was to.
+The goal of my third year project was to determine the atmospheric properties of chemically peculiar Ap stars by fitting models to their spectra.
+This was accomplished with the [FERRE](https://github.com/callendeprieto/ferre) data analysis software, this software matches matches models to data.